zeniafragaki/DSS-for-breast-cancer/Data.md

 # Data Source

-All medical data (images) was provided from archive of MEDISP LAB , Biomedical Engineering Department at University of West Attica.
+The dataset used for this project consists of MRI images obtained from the MEDISP Laboratory at the University of West Attica.
+Each image was preprocessed, and relevant features were extracted to feed into the machine learning models.
+The images were labeled as either benign or malignant based on expert annotations.

 # Data Processing